bonton-connect/useRerenderInterval/README.md

 npm install --save use-rerender-interval
 ```

-or for yarn masterrace ...
+or if you like yarn ...

 ```bash
 yarn add use-rerender-interval